Novera-123/Novera-123/README.md

 - 👋 Hi, I’m @Novera
-- 👀 I’m interested in learning
+- 👀 I’m interested in data analysis , python, SQL
 - 🌱 I’m currently learning data analysis
 - 💞️ I’m looking to collaborate on different projects and portfolios
 - 📫 How to reach me -Email me at novera91@gmail.com